Issues with DRS

 • Getting ready for job interviews.

-Anyone with a disability can ask for help from DRS.
-To do this, first find the closest DRS office to your home.
-Go to http://www.dhs.state.il.us/page.aspx?module=12 and select “Rehabilitation Services” from the menu.
+To find the office closest to you, go to http://www.dhs.state.il.us/page.aspx?module=12 and select “Rehabilitation Services” from the menu.
 Then enter the county you live in.
 You can also call 1-877-581-3690 or fill out an online application at https://wr.dhs.illinois.gov/wrpublic/wr/dynamic/referral.jsf.

-After you talk to DRS, somebody will call you back.
+After you ask for DRS services, somebody will call you back.
 This person will be your counselor who will help you set up your first appointment to finish the application.
 During this meeting, you will talk about your job goals, your disability, and the things DRS can help you with.

 Before you go to your meeting, think about your goals.
 It helps to write them down.
 Think about the kind of school or training you want and what kind of job you want.

-You can also contact Equip for Equality’s Independent Client Assistance Program for help.
+You can also contact Equip for Equality’s Independent Client Assistance Program (or CAP team) for help if DRS makes a decision you don’t agree with or if DRS does not respond to you at all.

 The Independent Client Assistance Program (CAP) is a program at Equip for Equality that helps DRS customers who have problems with DRS.
 CAP can help you get the DRS services you need and file an appeal if DRS says it will not help you.